 She started her career in the child welfare system working with adolescents living in the foster care system.
 Through providing individual therapy and case management, she was inspired by the resiliency of the human spirit.
 From there, she worked at University of Colorado Anschutz Medical Campus in an individual therapy setting for adults and adolescents.
 During her time here, she began researching factors that lead to recidivism rates of psychiatric hospitalizations.
 This research inspired her to work in a setting where she could focus on crisis stabilization that promoted emotional resiliency and empowerment.

-Ashley then transitioned to Denver Springs Hospital.
-She became the primary Adult Partial Hospitalization Program (PHP) therapist.
+Ashley then transitioned to a prominent mental health and addictions hospital in Colorado She became the primary Adult Partial Hospitalization Program (PHP) therapist.
 She worked to develop a 40 hour curriculum, utilizing evidence based approaches, to promote stabilization following inpatient hospitalization for both mental health and substance use reasons.
 This program expanded to include military and first responders, which led to incorporating trauma focused work.
 She grew a passion for crisis work and program development.
 She was promoted to Clinical Outpatient Program Manager and oversaw the expansion of outpatient services for adult and adolescent PHP/IOP programming.
 Her wealth of experience with mental health programming combined with her kind and creative nature provides an amazing support to her clients.
 Ashley loves working with clients to identify their goals and partner with them throughout their journey.

 As a Colorado native, Ashley loves anything and everything outdoors.
 She is hoping to adopt a dog soon to join her, as she is always looking for the next adventure!